 Are the brakes any good?

 I have to admit, I was pleasantly surprised here.
-Usually new brakes feel spongy and lack bite, but the Morfuns hydraulic brakes worked well from the outset.
+Usually, new brakes feel spongy and lack bite, but the Morfuns hydraulic brakes worked well from the outset.
 There was good modulation and one finger is all that was needed to work the brakes effectively.

 Is the Morfuns Eole X comfortable?

 Most definitely.
-I would go as far to say that it’s one of the most comfortable folding e-bikes I’ve ridden.
+I would go as far as to say that it’s one of the most comfortable folding e-bikes I’ve ridden.
 The saddle has the right balance of firmness, and the elastomer rear suspension does a fantastic job of muting the jarring effect of small potholes.